Evacuation Of Polish Citizens

-Krasnovodsk was not only diagonally opposite Pahlevi but was also a major industrial fishing port, giving an ideal place to dock the large boats that would be used to transport the polish evacuees out of the USSR and across to Pahlevi in Persia.
+Krasnovodsk was not only diagonally opposite Pahlevi but was also a major industrial fishing port, giving an ideal place to dock the large boats that would be used in the evacuation of Polish citizens from the USSR and across to Pahlevi in Persia.

 Krasnovodsk port was state run and was a base for ageing Caspian boats that would normally carry oil, coal and wood between Baku in Azerbaijan and Astrakhan at the start of the Volga.

 This is what Krasnovodsk would have looked like back in 1942:

 As the numbers increased in the evacuation of Polish citizens from the USSR, evacuees began to rapidly accumulate at Krasnovodsk camps that were formed outside the main port area.
 There were military camps (Anders army) as well as civilian camps.

 Camp conditions were awful as many of those arriving brought with them dysentary and all manner of other sicknesses.